ashhhleyyy/website/blog/2022-09-22-programming-at-school-2.md

 A simple approach to protect this would be to make use of nginx's built-in support for HTTP Basic Authentication, which just takes a `username:password` pair and looks it up in an `/etc/passwd`-style file.

-However, I run an instance of [Keycloak](https://keycloak.org/) for easy sign in for some other things already (mainly my [Gitea](https://git.ashhhleyyy.dev/) and [Grafana](https://grafana.com) instances), so this lead me to look for a way to integrate that instead...
+However, I run an instance of [Keycloak](https://keycloak.org/) for easy sign in for some other things already (mainly my [Gitea](https://git.ashhhleyyy.dev/) and [Grafana](https://grafana.com) instances), so this led me to look for a way to integrate that instead...

 ## Vouch-proxy